 Jeremy: Yeah, you get sick of yourself, you’re obscene.
 You weren’t obscene when the battle had to be won but now that the battle is won, like at the end of a football match, everyone goes to the showers, and the greatest football match of all was to find this understanding and now that we’ve found it everyone goes to the showers and cools down, washes off all the upset which is all obsoleted.
 So, you can get sick of that upset state and want to get out of it because it’s just too destructive.

-[As explained in the and , & ], the feminist, new age, politically correct (PC), socialist movements and the left-wing are all false starts to a world free of the human condition because we still had to win the battle.
+[As explained in and its book version, ], the feminist, new age, politically correct (PC), socialist movements and the left-wing are all false starts to a world free of the human condition because we still had to win the battle.
 To go around saying dogmatically that everyone should stop being competitive, aggressive and selfish was fraudulent because the battle hadn’t been won.
 If you read the Adam Stork story, at any time Adam could give up the fight, stop searching for knowledge, avoid becoming angry, egocentric and alienated and side with innocence and its cooperative, loving behaviour, but he would, in effect, be abandoning the battle.
 It would be irresponsible and cowardly.
 But this battle got so bad that in the end people just couldn’t resist giving up, but now that the battle has been won and we’ve actually found understanding, it’s on.
 This is the real abandonment to an upset-free existence, to a human-condition-free life.
-Those movements were exhausted, desperate, let’s-give-up-the-battle-even-though-the-battle’s-not-won, irresponsible, cowardly false starts. [ describes just how dangerous left-wing dogma has become, and how the legitimate transformation that is now possible is the only way to save Western civilisation.]
+Those movements were exhausted, desperate, let’s-give-up-the-battle-even-though-the-battle’s-not-won, irresponsible, cowardly false starts. [ describes just how dangerous left-wing dogma has become, and is such a significant essay it has also been produced as the standalone booklet titled , which is freely available on our homepage as one of the WTM’s key books. describes how the legitimate transformation that is now possible is the only way to save Western civilisation.]

 In fact, the right-wing was still supporting the need to win power and glory, and capitalism was needed to provide us with some relief—buy ourselves some chandeliers, some fabulous clothes, jewellery, etc. It had some justification.
 The Adam Stork story explains that the right-wing is actually doing the right thing.
 The left-wing say they held the moral high ground but they didn’t.
 It was actually the right-wing that held the moral high ground and was doing the right thing, the strong thing, whereas the left-wing were giving up the heroic battle before it had been won.